dtrelogan/react-formstate/api.md

 ## <a name='FormObject'>FormObject/FormArray</a>

-FormObject and FormArray components are meant to mimic your backing model. for instance, if you have a model like this:
+FormObject and FormArray components are meant to align with your backing model. for instance, if you have a model like this:

 ```jsx
 {